← BACK TO HOME — vLLM Blog — 进阶

 KEY POINTS

-• DFlash Algorithm Core: Uses block diffusion to generate a block of draft tokens in a single forward pass, dramatically reducing inference latency compared to autoregressive models like Eagle 3.
+• Introduces the DFlash algorithm, which uses block diffusion to generate multiple draft tokens in a single forward pass, fundamentally changing the autoregressive generation paradigm.

 ANALYSIS

-Core Breakdown: What Does the DFlash Algorithm Change?
+Core Breakdown: What Does DFlash Change?

 Analysis by BitByAI · Read original